mattiasliljenzin/webapi-cart/README.md

 * http://localhost:8080/products
 * http://localhost:8080/carts

-Support for GET, POST, PUT and DELETE on cart and products
+Support for GET, POST, PUT and DELETE

 # Configuration
 * Default storage is in memory (generates carts and products at startup)